bentrueman/censored-env-data-analysis/README.md

 heavily influenced by the extreme value.
 A disadvantage of both models is that simulating from them may generate negative concentrations, even though the posterior mean remains positive over its range.
-This could be solved by modeling log-transformed Co concentrations instead, but the model would then predict geometric mean concentrations on the scale of measurement.<sup>20</sup>
+This could be solved by modeling log-transformed Co concentrations instead, resulting in a slightly different interpretation: the model would then predict geometric mean concentrations on the scale of measurement.<sup>20</sup>

 ## Multivariate models

-In a multivariate context, the one-step multiple imputation strategy is often simpler to apply, since multivariate cumulative distribution functions can be difficult to work with.
+In a multivariate context, the one-step multiple imputation strategy is often simpler to apply, since multivariate cumulative distribution functions can be difficult to implement.
 Two multivariate models with applications in environmental science are the intercept-only model, used to estimate a correlation matrix, and principal component analysis.